Vedadiyan/Quest/README.md

 ## Getting Started

-Quest has a JSON like syntax and supports a verity of options:
+Quest has a JSON like syntax and supports a variety of options:

 |keyword|description  | example|
 |--|--|--|